Tianchi8/Tianchi8.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I'm a Research Fellow in Departement of Mathmatics at National University of Singapore (NUS).
+I am currently a Visiting Assistant Professor (VAP) at Georgia Institute of Technology (GT).
+Prior to this, I received both my Ph.D. and B.Sc. from the University of Science and Technology of China (USTC).
+I was also a Research Fellow in the Department of Mathematics at the National University of Singapore (NUS).
-My research interest includes graph theory, combinatorics, and related areas.
+My research interests lie in graph theory, combinatorics, and related areas.

-I received my PhD and BSc from University of Science and Technology of China (USTC).

-Email: tcyang(at)nus.edu.sg
+Email: tyang439(at)gatech.edu

-Office: S17, Kent Ridge, NUS
+Office: Skiles 021, Gatech, US